Dependency management & imports

 When created and edited through the UI (Windmill App), the lockfile is automatically generated.
 On local development, each script gets:

-, etc.) that contains the code of the script, - a metadata file (
+• a content file (script_path.py, script_path.ts, script_path.go, etc.) that contains the code of the script,

-) that contains the dependencies of the script.
+• a lockfile (script_path.lock) that contains the dependencies of the script.

-You can get those 3 files for each script by pulling your workspace with command wmill sync pull
+You can get those 3 files for each script by pulling your workspace with command wmill sync pull.

 Editing a script is as simple as editing its content.
 The code can be edited freely in your IDE, and there are possibilities to even run it locally if you have the correct development environment setup for the script language.

 Some fields of the metadata file can also be edited by hand, like the summary of the description fields.
-If you update the dependencies of your script, or the signature of the main
+If you update the dependencies of your script, or the signature of the main method, the lockfile and/or the script schema will need to be updated.
+We do not recommend doing it by hand.

 The lockfile is not meant to be edited manually.
-It is generated by Windmill when the script is created or edited through the UI and updated locally with the wmill script generate-metadata
+It is generated by Windmill when the script is created or edited through the UI and updated locally with the wmill script generate-metadata command.
+However, it is useful to check versions changes.

+Windmill CLI command wmill script generate-metadata will read all the files that have been edited and gracefully update the metadata file and lockfile accordingly.
 This command is mainly used update the lockfile and schema inplace.
 Be re-assured, any manual update to other files like summary and description will be kept.

 For each language, there is a way to pin the version directly.
 This is the recommended way of managing dependencies and the authoritative way of handling dependencies via the UI.
+Locally, the lockfile is respected.
+It "wins" over the dependencies pinned via the script.
+Hence the need of the generate-metadata command to update the lockfile and metadata files.

 See the dedicated pages for TypeScript and Python to learn how to handle dependencies locally in those languages: